 Sivan Keren was born in Israel.
-She began her music path playing flute and performing a graduation recital (1999-2009).
-She started her vocal studies in 2012 with Professor Tamar Rachum, and continued to the B. Mus in Prof. Rachum’s class in Buchmann-Mehta School of Music, Tel Aviv University (2013-2017).
-Now days (2018) Sivan studies her Master’s degree in the class of Prof. Rachum in Buchmann-Mehta School of Music.
+She began her music studies playing the flute, graduating in 2009.
+She began her vocal studies in 2012 with Professor Tamar Rachum, and completed her Bachelor and Master degrees in Prof. Rachum’s class in the Buchman-Mehta School of Music at the Tel Aviv University (2013-2019).